Resonite-Community-Projects/community_events.resonite/docs/docs/Usage/Configuration/discord-private.md

 ### **3. Contact us to enable your community**

-For now we are not notified that a community is trying to join the system nor automatic configuration.
+At this time, we do not receive automatic notifications when a community attempts to join the system or requests automatic configuration.

-So you need to send us a message (mainly to brodokk) and then we will review your community, especially the reason **why** you need to have a private community or private events (and also checking you respect the Resonite Guidelines).

-If everything is good we will update our configuration and you can then see your even appear on our system.
+To proceed, please send a message to [brodokk](https://brodokk.space/) — to submit your community for review.
+We will then verify that your community complies with the [Resonite Guidelines](https://resonite.com/policies/Guidelines.html) as well as the reason **why** you want a private community.
+If everything is in order, we will update our configuration accordingly, and your event will appear in our system.

 ### **4. Let your community know**

 In the case of private events you will need to use a different client.
-Please contact brodokk directly if during the previous step you didn't have this information or you have questions.
+Please contact [brodokk](https://brodokk.space/) directly if during the previous step you didn't have this information or you have questions.